MCAT Score Ranges: What You Need to Know

 MCAT score ranges may seem complicated but are quite simple to navigate.
 Add each of the four section scores together to calculate your final MCAT score.

-Each of the four sections is scored equally and worth an equal percentage of your final grade.
+Each of the four sections is scored equally and is worth an equal percentage of your final grade.
 Once you’ve figured out your MCAT score, you can find what percentile your score is in to help you better understand what your score means for you.
+Ensure you prepare well before the test dates!

 Good luck with your MCAT!